How to Renew Your Lease in 7 Simple Steps [2025]

 Couple Signing Lease Agreement

 1. Understand the Timeframes: Don't wait until the last minute!
-Most leases outline a specific timeframe for notifying your landlord of your renewal decision.
+Most leases outline a specific timeframe for notifying your landlord of your decision to renew.
 This is typically 30-60 days before your lease ends, but double-check your lease for the exact deadline to avoid any potential penalties or missed opportunities.
-Month-to-month leases and short term leases in particular may have unique timeframes.
+Month-to-month leases and short-term leases in particular may have unique timeframes.

 2. Communicate Early and Clearly: Whether you plan to renew or move on, notifying your landlord well in advance shows courtesy and helps them plan accordingly.
 If you're interested in renewing, early communication might even give you leverage to negotiate terms or secure a better offer.